 5. Use your voice

-Reading out loud is a core step in the process of proofreading.
+Reading out loud is a highly important tip in the process of proofreading.
 It will help you find all the typos you’ve missed before, while also helping you understand better how the text will sound to the reader.
 Chances are high that reading out loud you lead you to replace some words in the text as you find they don’t sound right or fit in the paper.
 Also it can help you better understand the structure of the sentences and correct them if you need it too.

 6. Use printer